When you are still attached to a toxic person, some ways to try and turn it around and get over it.

 2. What would your friend tell you if they knew everything?

 Detach yourself from the story you’re telling yourself, then think about your best friend, if the narcissist has cut you off from everybody, think of someone you used to be close to, who was always there for you. ( if the narcissist has cut you off, reach out to them, they may help.) then witness the whole relationship in its entirety through their eyes.

-They would tell you, this person is bad for you, they are toxic, they have mental problems if they know about narcissism they may tell you that. ( if they told you before, believe them now, reach out to them, they told you because they care.) so tell yourself exactly what they would tell you.
+They would tell you.
+This person is bad for you.
+They are toxic.
+They have mental problems if they know about narcissism they may tell you that. ( if they told you before, believe them now, reach out to them, they told you because they care.) so tell yourself exactly what they would say to you.

 3. What would you tell someone if they were going through what you are now?

 Think of a couple you know, if one of those were treating the other how the narcissist was treating you, what would you be telling them right now when that narcissist comes swooping back for them.
 You’d be telling them to run the other way.

 So now tell yourself to keep moving forward in your life, leaving them in your past.

 When you are in it, your mind creates all sorts of story’s, with the help of twisted words from the narcissist, when you step away from it, tell your mind the truth and keep telling it the real story.

 4. What’s the reality of staying or going back to them?

 Think about if you stay, or go back, what it’ll be like in six months, one year, the pattern keeps cycling, you’ve already been around it before.
 Start giving yourself a better future, by thinking about how happy you will be, everything you can do, without having the ex to answer too.